Forma to Revit (Connect)

 Note: You will need to use the same email address when setting up licenses for both applications (Envelope Analysis for Forma and FenestraPro for Revit).
 This is necessary for the import to process correctly.
 If you already have a FenestraPro for Revit license, please contact us directly to discuss access to Forma (support@fenestrapro.com).
 If you have access to Forma and wish to discuss options for a FenestraPro for Revit license, please contact us also.

 A FenestraPro template is used to import the geometry.
 This template has the same construction types as the default Forma values.
 Note: Bespoke Construction Types that are created in Forma cannot currently be replicated in Revit but these can be added manually to the project using ‘Type Properties’.
+This will be addressed in a future release.

 It is possible that some elements may not always convert to detailed Revit elements due to complexity in Forma geometry e.g. Roofs.
 These elements may need to be modelled in Revit to complete the project.